Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

 Ancient Greek astronomers led the way in the understanding of space

 It was under Greek skies that ancient astronomers began to develop theories about the planets overhead, theories that are now proven.
 Christopher Columbus may or may not have set out to prove that the earth was spherical, but it was the ancient Greek astronomer Aristarchus who initiated the theory that the universe is heliocentric and that the planets are round.

-The Babylonians of Mesopotamia first looked to the skies and postulated that the stars, the moon and the sun as gods that ruled over men.
+The Babylonians of Mesopotamia first looked to the skies and postulated that the stars, the moon, and the sun were gods that ruled over men.
 However, it was the ancient Greeks who analyzed those theories of deities and turned them into mathematical equations and calculations.